Fisheries Accounting: Integrating Stock Assessment

 Compilation step-by-step

-Step 1: Data assembly -- Stock assessment and catch statistics assembled as shown above.
-Metadata: 2025 assessment conducted in March 2026 using data through December 2025; age-structured model; data tier = data-rich.
+Step 1: Stock assessment and catch statistics assembled as above.
+Metadata: 2025 assessment conducted March 2026 using data through December 2025; age-structured model; data tier = data-rich.

-Step 2: Unit standardisation -- All values already in tonnes (wet weight).
+Step 2: All values already in tonnes (wet weight).
 No conversion required.

-Step 3: Temporal alignment -- Stock assessment provides 1 January opening stock and 31 December closing stock, matching the calendar year accounting period.
+Step 3: Assessment provides 1 January opening stock and 31 December closing stock, matching the calendar year.
 No adjustment required.

 Step 4: Account entry calculation: